-- Use scipy.linalg.norm() to compute the norm of the vector in step 6. - Note that steps 7 and 10 employ scalar multiplication or division, while step 9 uses vector multiplication.
+- In Python, the operation a = a + b can also be written as a += b. - Use scipy.linalg.norm() to compute the norm of the vector in step 6. - Note that steps 7 and 10 employ scalar multiplication or division, while step 9 uses vector multiplication.

 To test your function, generate test cases with NumPy's np.random module.
-Verify that R is upper triangular, Q is orthonormal, and QR = A. You may also want to compare your results to SciPy's QR factorization routine, scpiy.linalg.qr().
+Verify that R is upper triangular, Q is orthonormal, and QR = A. You may also want to compare your results to SciPy's QR factorization algorithm.